ogoudey/acrophobia_u5/README.md

 ### Skyboxes
 The skyboxes are too big of files to store on Github, so get them through the Unity Store (AllSkyFree)

+### Blue Polygon Bridge
+This is one of the better bridges, but the materials of the prefab don't import well.
+Edit the prefab and slot in the materials.